Finance & Banking , Fraud Management & Cybercrime , Fraud Risk Management

 Kottmann tells me: "I did kind of check for financial data, and all I personally found was sample data.
 Because that's [sensitive mortgage data] generally something I wouldn't want to release."

-Kottmann has since removed a link to the MAXEX data from his GitLab group.
+Kottmann has since removed a link to the MAXEX data from her GitLab group.
 But the data has propagated to other forums, meaning it likely will never be completely removed from the internet.

 I attempted to reach other people who had their mortgage data exposed, but I had no luck.
 That's not surprising, as people are likely justifiably wary of a journalist in Australia contacting them out of the blue saying he has all of their mortgage data.